-This piece is the first in a series called Bowdoin Back Home.
 Over winter break, the Orient dispatched writers to bring stories from their homes back to Bowdoin.
 Though we don’t often acknowledge it, Bowdoin is shaped by our experiences in these places, just as we are.
 Some of these stories will contain the writer’s experiences while others will put a spotlight on their peers.
 All will share insight into the places and people we bring with us to Bowdoin.

 Tucson, Arizona, is a city confined unlike any other.
 Geographically bound by mountains in every direction, Tucson is the only major US city without a highway running through it.
 The city is an asphalt island surrounded by a sea of towering, spiny kelp.

 A few small outposts punctuate this productive ecosystem, dependent on Tucson’s watershed and the traffic through Tucson and the border.
-Their homes are built far from the highway and lie hidden until night comes and their lights are cast miles across the open desert.
+Homes are built far from the highway and lie hidden until night comes and their lights are cast miles across the open desert.
 Clues towards civilization are sparse: a gas station peddling terra cotta garden ornaments and a green sign marked I-10 to Tucson, Arizona.
 These towns are places most people move through, often pressing on to the border.

 Kathleen Armenta ’21 is one of these pilgrims, the American-born daughter of Mexican immigrants.
 Her family returns to Mexico for holidays and family celebrations, curving around the airport and down past the Santa Rita mountains.
 Motorists can easily cruise control at 90 mph down its flat, straight line.